 WRONG!
 Of course there’s a graduation party.
-We’re hosting a cookout and backyard graduation ceremony May 27 for Sarah, and I have a HUGE favor to ask of all of you.
-Sarah had really wanted to host a HUGE party, and for various reasons it’s not going to be nearly as large of a shindig as she’s dreamed of.
+We’re hosting a cookout and backyard graduation ceremony May 27 for Ashar, and I have a HUGE favor to ask of all of you.
+Ashar had really wanted to host a HUGE party, and for various reasons it’s not going to be nearly as large of a shindig as she’s dreamed of.

 You can mail cards to: